sass/sass/proposal/numbers.md

 ## Formatting

-In order to emit a real number:
+In order to emit a number:
  - Round the number to 10 decimal places
  - Remove trailing zeros
  - If the number is negative and non-zero, emit a negative sign, `-`